 2022 Pittsburgh Women in Leadership Symposium

-Susan Baida is the Director for the Center for Engagement and Inclusion with UPMC, a $22 billion healthcare system of 92,000+ employees and 40+ hospitals.
-She possesses a unique background as a Diversity, Equity and Inclusion leader with combined experience in global marketing, human resources, operations and entrepreneurship.
-She develops and implements UPMC’s systemwide diversity and inclusion strategy focusing on workforce diversity and cultural competency, employee engagement, community engagement and health equity.
-Prior to joining UPMC, Susan co-founded a healthcare technology venture, eCareDiary, focused on patient care coordination for family caregivers.
-She also served as global marketing executive for Fortune 500 companies such as Starwood Hotels, Estee Lauder Companies and Avon, leading international expansion and launching culturally-relevant products and services.
-Susan graduated from Emory University in Atlanta, Georgia, holds certifications in Diversity Leadership and Strategic Human Resources Business Partnership, and is pursuing a Master of Science in Organizational Leadership from Robert Morris University.
-She serves on the Board of Directors of the National Healthcare Diversity Council, Casa San Jose, Women’s Center and Shelter of Greater Pittsburgh, Pittsburgh Women’s Alliance.
-Susan is first generation to Ecuadorian and Korean immigrant parents and speaks fluent Spanish.
-Her family includes three children, 9 year old twin sons and a 13 year old daughter, her mother, and recently adopted beagle.
+Susan Baida is Director of Diversity, Equity, and Inclusion (DEI) with UPMC, a $24 billion healthcare system of 92,000+ employees and 40+ hospitals.
+A healthcare professional with 30+ years of experience in DEI, global marketing, entrepreneurship, and creating social impact.
+As a leader of a 12-person team, she collaborates with the Chief Diversity, Inclusion and Talent Management Officer in overarching strategic planning, initiative development and implementation of strategies to advance the Diversity & Inclusion Agenda.
+Prior to joining UPMC, Susan co-founded a healthcare technology venture, eCareDiary, focused on patient care coordination and resources for family caregivers of aging adults.
+She held executive roles with Fortune 500 companies including Avon, Estee Lauder Companies and Starwood Hotels leading global expansion and launching culturally relevant products and services.
+An adaptable, results-driven leader providing vision, strategy, and operational execution, she possesses a successful track record of developing, implementing health equity strategies, utilizing data-driven performance measures that meet organizational objectives.
+Susan graduated from Emory University in Atlanta, Georgia, holds certifications in Diversity Leadership and Strategic Human Resources Business Partnership, and completed executive leadership training at Vassar College.
+She serves on the Board of Directors of the National Healthcare Diversity Council, Casa San Jose, Women’s Center and Shelter of Greater Pittsburgh, Pittsburgh Women’s Alliance and Pine Richland Anti-Racism Coalition.
+For 8 years, she was an appointed Director of Manhattan Community Board, an advisory board to the New York City Mayor’s office, and served as its Chair of Human Services advocating on behalf of underserved constituents.
+Susan is first generation to Ecuadorian and Korean immigrant parents and is fluent in Spanish.
+Her family includes 11-year-old twin sons, a 14-year-old daughter, her mother, and their beloved beagle.

 Katherine currently manages the HR Workforce Innovation Center of Expertise at Gartner.
 In this capacity, Katherine leads the US Employee Relations COE, Workday advisory, and HR Partner DE&I capability.
 Over the last five years at Gartner, Katherine has also been the Head of HR for Gartner Consulting and led the HR Strategy & Operations group.
 Prior to joining Gartner, Katherine was a leader in HR Transformation and Human Capital advisory for 11 years at Deloitte Consulting.
 She advised large multinational organizations through major business life events, with specializations in post-merger integration, divestiture, organization design, and HR technology.
 Katherine is the proud mother of three children and recently relocated back to her roots in Pittsburgh to be closer to extended family.